 Another provision of SB 3 that is aimed at strengthening Ohio’s workforce is the OhioMeansJobs-Ready seal.
 This seal will be affixed to the diplomas of high school graduates that have demonstrated job ready skills and competencies.
 The majority of the skills being assessed are “soft skills” which Ohio Chamber members maintain are vital to almost any job or profession.
 These skills include teamwork, problem solving, reliability and punctuality.

-Finally, the Ohio Chamber supports the creation of an “In-Demand Jobs Week” which SB 3 designates as the first week of May.
+The Ohio Chamber supports the creation of an “In-Demand Jobs Week” which SB 3 designates as the first week of May.
 During this week, businesses will have the opportunity to showcase the types of opportunities they offer.
 Middle-School and High-School students and their parents will be permitted to take tours of local or regional businesses.
 All of the above provisions are merely pieces of the workforce development pie but should improve collaboration in a meaningful way.

 Finally, during Wednesday’s hearing, the Senate Transportation, Commerce and Workforce Committee unanimously passed SB 3.
 Prior to passage, Senator Beagle offered a substitute bill which made a handful of changes to the original bill, however, none were substantive in nature.